 Dead Rising 2: Case West is the second helping of small stand-alone games based off Capcom’s popular Dead Rising franchise.
 With Dead Rising 2: Case Zero setting record numbers in sales, the idea of a second bite-sized game left gamers begging for more.
 As a first of it’s kind, Case Zero showed that small downloadable versions of full retail titles can be a serious force in the XBLA world.
 Dead Rising 2: Case West promised a better experience than Case Zero by adding Frank West and co-op play to the formula.
 Case West may have added a few extra features, but describing it as a better experience is a bit of a stretch.

-Puzzle Chronicles was developed by Infinite Interactive and published by Konami.
-It was released on April 21 , 2010 and retails for 800 Microsoft Points.
-A copy of the game was provided by the publisher for reviewing purposes.
+Raskulls was developed and published by Halfbrick Studios for XBLA on December 29, 2010, and retails for 800 Microsoft Points.
+The publisher provided us with a copy of the game for reviewing purposes.